 fusidic acid (an antibiotic);

-astemizole or terfenadine (commonly used to treat allergy symptoms - these medicines may be available without prescription);
+astemizole or terfenadine (these antihistamine medicines may be available without prescription);

-blonanserin (used to treat certain mental and emotional conditions);
+blonanserin, lurasidone or pimozide (used to treat certain psychological and emotional conditions);

 midazolam or triazolam (used to relieve anxiety and/or trouble sleeping);

-ergotamine, dihydroergotamine, ergometrine or methylergometrine (used to treat headaches);
+ergotamine, dihydroergotamine, ergometrine or ethylergometrine (treatment for migraine and headaches);

 cisapride (used to relieve certain stomach problems);